Public Libraries and Museums Act 1964

 The Public Libraries and Museums Act 1964 (c.
-75) is an act of the United Kingdom Parliament.
+75) is an act of the Parliament of the United Kingdom.
 It created a statutory duty for local authorities in England and Wales "to provide a comprehensive and efficient library service for all persons".
 It also allowed local authorities to "provide and maintain museums and art galleries".

 Background

 The Act was based on research including the 1962 Bourdillon Report (Standards of Public Library Service in England and Wales) which set out the resources which would be required to provide a comprehensive service.

 Barrow Library is part of Westmorland and Furness Council's library service to comply with the provisions of the Act.

+Subsequent developments

+Section 26(2) of, and schedule 3 to, the act were repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.